Cwjiee/goproxy/README.md

 # goproxy
-A simple proxy server built with golang.
+A proxy server built with golang

 # features
-- sends request from client to server
-- forward response back to client
+- sends request from client to server and forward response back to client
+- logging
-- log details of incoming request
+  - log details of incoming requests for easier debugging
-- when handling with request and responses, proxy will copy the header and body of original request for analyzation
+- copies the header and body of request and responses
+- manipulate headers
+  - manipulate user agent in request to enhance user privacy and anonymity
+- content filtering
+  - censors positive words and changing it to "****"

 # testing
 - used a [to-do list api](https://github.com/Cwjiee/todo-list-api) to serve as backend server
-- used Insomnia for client testing
+- used Insomnia for client side testing